-By Mike Clark, Clinic Director of NBH Lifetime Health
+By NBH, Clinic Director of NBH Lifetime Health

 Low testosterone levels for men can mean high health risks.
 After decades of research and hype surrounding female menopause and hormone replacement therapy, men have recently started receiving some attention about their own age-related hormonal decline, known as andropause.

 At NBH Lifetime Health, our Austin hormone clinic, we have been treating men of all ages for testosterone deficiencies for more than ten years.
 A simple lab test for free and total testosterone will determine if the male is deficient in this primary male hormone.
 We also test the estradiol level to determine if testosterone is converting to estradiol.
 Another important test is DHEA.
 This hormone is often called the body’s repair hormone and master hormone.

 For males in the 40’s and above, we offer tests for the major heart factors including cholesterol, homocysteine, fibrinogen, and CRP.
 Testosterone is of course a major heart factor in that low levels are associated with heart disease.
 We have found that most men over 40 have less than optimal levels of free testosterone.
 More and more, we are finding the younger males can also have these difficulties.

 Declining testosterone levels can lead to the development of numerous symptoms such as a decrease in virility, libido and sexual activity, general sense of well-being, as well as fatigue, depression and sleep disturbances.
 In addition to problems such as sexual dysfunction or general malaise, low testosterone also translates into decreased muscle mass and strength, as well as a decrease in bone mass and an increase in abdominal fat.
 Studies show that the latter two pay a role in degenerative diseases such as osteoporosis, cardiovascular disease and diabetes.
 Moreover, depleted testosterone levels are being linked to the incidence of various lipid disorders and heart disease.